BrysonKagy/BrysonKagy.github.io/teaching.md

 ### Outreach
-Instrucctor at the Nortyh Caroilina Goivernos's Hionoirs school - Raleigh, NC Summer 2023
+Instructor at the North Carolina Governor's Honors school - Raleigh, NC Summer 2023

-Math Doesn't Bug Me - Raleigh, NC Fall 2019

-  \vspace{0.1 in}
+Designed and taught a class on graph theory and combinatorics to gifted high school students.
+Also mentored groups on math research projects and gave electives on cryptography.

-    &\multicolumn{2}{p{5.05in}}{ Volunteered to help with the math department's exhibit at the  BugFest at the NC Museum of Natural Sciences.
+Math Doesn't Bug Me - Raleigh, NC Fall 2019 Volunteered to help with the math department's exhibit at the  BugFest at the NC Museum of Natural Sciences.
 I helped design a couple of interactive games that taught some basic graph theory to children.
-I helped run these games on the day of the event.}\\
+I helped run these games on the day of the event.

-Emory math circle Teaching assiaatnt - Atlanta, GA Summer 2019
+Emory math circle Teaching assistant - Atlanta, GA Summer 2019 Summer program for early high school students interested in math.
+I helped during the classes and mentored students on research projects

 Mathapalooza Exhibit- Atlanta, GA Spring 2019
-Event at Atlanta Science Festival 2019
-Advisor: Dr. Evans Harrell
 Designed a new exhibit for the Atlanta Science Festival.
 Mathapalooza was an immersive public event with math puzzles, stage shows and art installations aimed to foster math appreciation in Atlanta students.
+Helped plan and design this event in a team run by Dr. Evans Harrell.

- Seven Bridges of K¨onigsberg Show - Atlanta, GA Fall 2018 Math in Motion Exhibition
+ Seven Bridges of Konigsberg Show - Atlanta, GA Fall 2018
-Advisor: Dr. Evans Harrell

 Created and presented interactive exhibits explaining foundational concepts in graph theory.
 These demonstrations accompanied original composition and dance performances at public venues around Atlanta.
+Helped plan and design this event in a team run by Dr. Evans Harrell.